-B. The Placer County Elections Office will work with our VAAC representatives to determine the best time, place, location and format of a voter education workshop for voters from the disabled and senior communities.
-The locations and time of this workshop will be posted across our social media platforms, the Placer County Elections website, county, county, supervisorial district and city newsletters, and any other communication channels determined effective by the VAAC.
+C. The Placer County Elections Office will work with our VAAC representatives to determine the best time, place, location and format of a voter education workshop for voters from the disabled and senior communities.
+The locations and time of this workshop

-C. Placer County plans on providing extensive training on how to effectively assist disabled and senior voters to Election Officers, including:

-1. How to offer assistance appropriately and respectively, observing disability etiquette to the fullest possible extent.

-2. How to offer the use of assistive devices, such as ballot-marking devices to every voter upon entry to a vote center.

-3. How to respond to a voter requesting curbside voting assistance

-D. Placer County has historically offered curbside voting at all our polling places; vote centers will be no different.
-To enhance this service, the Elections Office has purchased a curbside accessible call button that, when pushed, rings into the vote center letting Election Officers know a voter is in need of assistance.

-E. Services provided to voters with disabilities will include:
+- D. Placer County plans on providing extensive training on how to effectively assist disabled and senior voters to Election Officers, including: - 1.
+How to offer assistance appropriately and respectively - 2.
+How to offer the use of assistive devices, such as ballot-marking devices - 3.
+How to respond to a voter requesting curbside voting assistance - E. Placer County has historically offered curbside voting at all of our polling places; vote centers will be no different.
+To enhance this service, the Elections Office has purchased a curbside accessible call button that, when pushed, rings into the vote center letting Election Officers know a voter is in need of assistance. - F. Services provided to voters with disabilities will include: - 1.
+Dominion ICX ballot-marking devices (BMDs) at least three ADA-compliant ICX devices will be deployed to each vote center - 2.
+ADA-accessible voting booths, voting equipment that features audio ballots, enlarged fonts, voting paddles, high-contrast screen ability, ports for voters to connect tactile buttons or a sip-n-puff device, threshold ramps and other equipment designed to ensure unassisted access to the vote center. - 3.
+All ballot return envelopes will have two holes, which voters with visual impairments can use as a signature guide to sign the envelope in the proper place (or otherwise have a tactile way to locate the signature line on the envelope). - 4.
+Remote Accessible Vote-by-Mail (RAVBM) voting: To apply, a voter needs to complete a form available on our website at: www.placercountyelections.gov/remote-accessible-vote-by-mail.

-1. Extensive signage both outside and within every vote center detailing available assistive technology and aids.

-2. Dominion ICX ballot-marking devices (BMDs) - at least three ADAcompliant ICX devices will be deployed to each vote center

-3. ADA-accessible voting booths, voting equipment that features audio ballots, enlarged fonts, voting paddles, high-contrast screen ability, ports for voters to connect tactile buttons or a sip-n-puff device, threshold ramps, magnifying tools and signature guides and other equipment designed to ensure unassisted access to the vote center and the casting of a ballot.

-4. All ballot return envelopes will have two holes, which voters with visual impairments can use as a signature guide to sign the envelope in the proper place (or otherwise have a tactile way to locate the signature line on the envelope).

-5. Remote Accessible Vote-by-Mail (RAVBM) voting: To apply, a voter needs to complete a form available on our website at: www.placercountyelections.gov/remote-accessible-vote-by-mail.